andyatkinson/andyatkinson.github.io/_posts/2025-06-04-constraint-driven-optimized-responsive-efficient-core-db-design.md

 Parameter (GUC) tuning (Postgres: `work_mem`, etc.) happens in a trackable way.
 Parameters are tuned online when possible, and scoped narrowly, to optimize their values for real queries and use cases.

 ## Efficient
+It's costly to store data in the database!
+The data consumes space and accessing data unnecessarily adds latency.

-Data that's stored is queried later, otherwise it's archived out of the database.
+Data that's stored is queried later or it's archived.
+There's a continual process to consider use cases, and archive any unneeded data.

-Unneeded tables, columns, constraints, and indexes are removed as a continual maintenance practice, to minimize space consumption and latency, and reduce system complexity.
+To minimize space consumption and latency, tables, columns, constraints, and indexes are removed continually by default, when they no longer are required, to reduce system complexity.

 Server software is upgraded at least annually so that performance and security benefits can be leveraged.